rroethof/roethof.net/content/posts/2025/07/freebsd-vs-linux-comparison/index.md

 Here’s the real split:

 - **Linux** is a kernel with a thousand faces.
 Every distro is a remix.
 It’s fast, flexible, and sometimes a total mess.
-The GPL license means if you change it, you share it—great for open-source purists, less so if you want to keep your tweaks to yourself.
+The GPL license means if you change it, you share it, great for open-source purists, less so if you want to keep your tweaks to yourself.
 - **FreeBSD** is a full OS, built as one piece.
 The BSD license?
 Do whatever you want.
 Build a product, close the source, sell it, or just tinker in your basement.
 No one’s going to chase you down.
 It’s about maximum freedom for the developer, not just the user.

 This isn’t just legalese.
 It’s a worldview: Linux is about keeping code open; BSD is about letting you do whatever the hell you want with it.